 Graduates of our program become rising leaders in engineering and technology education in K-12 formal and non-formal settings.
 Through scholarly pursuits in the field, learning and teaching, and public policy they take positions as scholars, supervisors, teacher educators, non-formal science/engineering educators, entrepreneurs, designers, and as faculty members in institutions of higher education.

 Adult and Community College Education, Ed.D.
 Program

-The NC State University Ed.D. doctoral cohort in Adult and Community College Education meets in the Charlotte area and provides a unique opportunity for working professionals to complete a doctoral program.
+The NC State University Ed.D. in Adult and Community College Education meets in cohorts in Charlotte and Raleigh, and provides a unique opportunity for working professionals to complete a doctoral program.
 The structure of the program allows professionals to balance work responsibilities with academic commitments for a degree that can be completed in under four years.

 Educational Leadership, Ed.D.
 Program

 Designed for school administrators, the Educational Leadership program seeks to improve the quality of K-12 schools by preparing the next generation of principals to be leaders dedicated to educational excellence and equity.
 Graduates are empowered with leadership strategies that improve student performance in environments that are dynamic, interactive and culturally diverse.